fpillet/NSLogger/Client Logger/Android/README.markdown

 Here is how to use NSLogger on Android:

-- Add the contents of src to your project (sorry I have not made a jar yet).
+- Add the contents of src to your project
-- Add lib/jmdns.jar to your project

 - The classes Debug and DroidLogger are not part of NSLogger itself, but are the ones I use in my app to use NSLogger and have logs that can stay in the code but are totally removed in production